 "Resolution of Business Interests in the 21st Century" by Dr. Martin Svatos

-On Monday, March 7th, the Guarini Institute together with the JCU Business Department had the pleasure of hosting a lecture on “Resolution of Business Interests in the 21st Century” with Dr. Martin Svatos.
+On Monday, March 7th, the Guarini Institute together with the JCU Business Administration Department had the pleasure of hosting a lecture on “Resolution of Business Interests in the 21st Century” with Dr. Martin Svatos.

 Dr. Svatos is one of the leading Czech mediators and arbitrators.
 With a success rate of more than 85% of his cases, he is considered one of the most successful mediators in Central Europe.